home-assistant/home-assistant.io/source/_integrations/roborock.markdown

 Status - The current status of your vacuum.
 This typically describes the action that is currently being run.
 For example, 'spot_cleaning' or 'docking'.

-Last clean start - the last time that your vacuum started cleaning.
+Last clean begin - the last time that your vacuum started cleaning.

 Last clean end - The last time that your vacuum finished cleaning.